-Good practices noted included the embedding of external audit in grant management framework and timely and consistent feedback from the LFA 11.
-A number of good practices were noted during this review, including:
+Good practices noted included the embedding of external audit in grant management framework 11.
+A number of good practices were noted during this review including:

-- External audit is entrenched in grant agreements and the Grant Management Assurance Framework; - Audits of PRs and SRs were almost always conducted on an annual basis; - The LFA has consistently used the defined template for commenting on the external audit arrangements and audit reports; and - The LFA provided timely feedback in line with the Global Fund guidelines.
+- External audit is entrenched in grant agreements and the Assurance Framework; - Audits of PRs and SRs were almost always conducted on an annual basis; and - The LFA has consistently used the defined template for commenting on the external audit arrangements and audit reports.